Source-Channel Matching for Sources with Memory: Abstract

 \section{Abstract}

-In this paper we analyze the probabilistic matching of sources to channels so that symbol-by-symbol code trasmissions with memory without anticipation are optimal, with respect to an average distortion and excess distortion probability.
-We show achievability of such a symbol-by-symbol code with memory without anticipation, and we show matching for the Binary Symmetric Markov source (BSMS(p)) over a first-order symmetric channel with a power constraint.
+To be considered for an IEEE Jack Keil Wolf ISIT Student Paper Award.
+In this paper we analyze the probabilistic matching of sources with memory to channels with memory so that symbol-by-symbol code with memory without anticipation are optimal, with respect to an average distortion and excess distortion probability.
+We show achievability of such a symbol-by-symbol code with memory without anticipation, and we show matching for the Binary Symmetric Markov source (BSMS(p)) over a first-order symmetric channel with a cost constraint.